couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 All command options for `cbrestore` are the same options available for `cbtransfer`.
-For a list of standard and special-use options, see [cbtransfer Tool](couchbase-manual-ready.html#couchbase-admin-cmdline-cbtransfer).
+For a list of standard and special-use options, see [cbtransfer Tool](#couchbase-admin-cmdline-cbtransfer).

 **Using cbrestore for Design Documents Only**

-As of Couchbase Server 2.1.0 you can restore design documents to a server node with the option, `design_doc_only=1`.
-You can restore from a backup file you create with `cbbackup`, see [cbbackup Tool](couchbase-manual-ready.html#couchbase-admin-cmdline-cbbackup) :
+As of Couchbase Server 2.1 you can restore design documents to a server node with the option, `design_doc_only=1`.
+You can restore from a backup file you create with `cbbackup`, see [cbbackup Tool](#couchbase-admin-cmdline-cbbackup) :

 ```